tale-toul/OCP4AzureIPI/README.md

         tls.crt
         tls.key

     To build the PKCS12 (PFX) file required by the Application Gateway use the following command.
-The password requested by the command is used to encrypt the resulting _api-jupiter.pfx_ file, and must be assigned to the variable api_cert_passwd:
+The password requested by the command is used to encrypt the resulting _api-cert.pfx_ file, and must be assigned to the variable api_cert_passwd:

         $ openssl pkcs12 -export -out api-cert.pfx -inkey tls.key -in tls.crt
         Enter Export Password: